aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/pdf417-family/_index.md

 <details>
 <summary>Read more</summary>

-The X-dimension is the width of the narrowest bar.
-It must be constant within one PDF417 barcode.
+The value of [X-dimension](/barcode/info-cards/x-dimension/) must be constant within one PDF417 barcode.
 PDF417 labels are usually printed out setting the aspect ratio that may range from 1:2 to 1:5, with 1:3 being the most widely used value.
 The placement space can be saved considerably if the aspect ratio is decreased.
 However, some scanners do not support reading barcodes with aspect ratio values less than 1:3.

 </details>